-Author has written 7 stories for Emergency, Mannix, and Mission: Impossible.
+Author has written 9 stories for Emergency, Mannix, Mission: Impossible, and Peter Gunn.

 I appreciate my readers hanging in there waiting for me to get the next story written.
 Although what I just posted is not a story, I hope you will enjoy my take on A Visit from St. Nick, Mannix-style.